AdobeDocs/campaign-web.en/help/v8/email/dark-mode.md

 ---
-solution: Journey Optimizer
-product: journey optimizer
 title: Switch to dark mode
-description: Learn how to use dark mode in the Email Designer
+description: Learn how to use dark mode in the Adobe Campaign Email Designer
 badge: label="Beta" type="Informative"
 feature: Email Design
 topic: Content Management